Quake awareness in Uzbekistan given a shake-up

-- Strengthening the capacity of the government and communities to mitigate the impact of disasters in Tashkent and other parts of the country
+- A 4-year project strengthens the capacity of the government and communities to mitigate the impact of disasters in Uzbekistan.

-To support these initiatives, UNDP has helped the government undertake a range of measures to increase awareness amongst specialists and the general population.
-Amongst these measures is an earthquake simulator to train professionals, a mobile phone app that provides emergency information after a quake, a museum for the public on earthquake resistant technologies, and a special movie theatre to screen public awareness films.
+Other measures to increase awareness amongst specialists and the general population include an earthquake simulator to train professionals, a mobile phone app that provides emergency information after a quake even in the event of signal failure, a public museum of earthquake resistant technologies, and a special movie theatre to screen public awareness films.

 “It’s possible that Uzbekistan may again experience a major earthquake that affects thousands of people and causes damage to both infrastructure and the economy,” says Amir Khan, UNDP’s National Disaster Reduction Advisor in Uzbekistan.
 “This project is a response to that risk; while seismic activity cannot be prevented, we can be better prepared.”